Complex and Adaptive Dynamical Systems: A Primer: Competitive Dynamics and Winning Coalitions

-\item\underline{Synaptic strength}\\ The synaptic strength is split into excitatory and inhibitory contributions, $\propto w_{i,j}$ and $\propto z_{i,j}$ respectively, with $w_{i,j}$ being the primary variable: The inhibition $z_{i,j}$ is present only when the link is not excitatory (\ref{cogSys_z_t}).
+\item[--]Synaptic Strength: The synaptic strength is split into excitatory and inhibitory contributions, $\propto w_{i,j}$ and $\propto z_{i,j}$, respectively, with $w_{i,j}$ being the primary variable: The inhibition $z_{i,j}$ is present only when the link is not excitatory{, Eq.~}(\ref{cogSys_z_t}).
 With $z\equiv-1$ one sets the inverse unit of time.

-\item\underline{Winners-take-all network}\\ Eqs.~(\ref{cogSys_xdot}) and (\ref{cogSys_ri}) describe, in the absence of a coupling to the reservoir via $f_{z/w}(\varphi)$, a competitive winners-take-all neural network with clique encoding.
-The system relaxes towards the next attractor made up of a clique of $Z$ sites $(p_1,\dots,p_Z)$ connected via excitatory $w_{p_i,p_j}>0$ ($i,j=1,..,Z$).
+\item[--]{The} Winners-Take-All Network: Equations (\ref{cogSys_xdot}) and (\ref{cogSys_ri}) describe, in the absence of a coupling to the reservoir via $f_{z/w}(\varphi)$, a competitive winners-take-all neural network with clique encoding.
+The system relaxes towards the next attractor made up of a clique of $Z$ sites $(p_1,\dots,p_Z)$ connected excitatory via $w_{p_i,p_j}>0$ ($i,j=1,\ldots ,Z$).

-\item\underline{Reservoir functions}\\ The reservoir functions $f_{z/w}(\varphi)\in[0,1]$ govern the interaction between the activity levels $x_i$ and the reservoir levels $\varphi_i$.
-They may be chosen as washed out step functions of sigmoidal form\footnote{A possible mathematical implementation for the reservoir functions, with $\alpha=w,z$, is $ f_\alpha(\varphi)\ =\ f_\alpha^{(min)} \,+\, \left(1-f_\alpha^{(min)}\right) { {\rm atan}[(\varphi-\varphi_c^{(\alpha)})/\Gamma_\varphi] - {\rm atan}[(0-\varphi_c^{(\alpha)})/\Gamma_\varphi] \over {\rm atan}[(1-\varphi_c^{(\alpha)})/\Gamma_\varphi] - {\rm atan}[(0-\varphi_c^{(\alpha)})/\Gamma_\varphi] } $.
-Suitable values are $\varphi_c^{(z)}=0.15$, $\varphi_c^{(w)}=0.7$ $\Gamma_\varphi=0.05$, $f_w^{(min)}=0.1$ and $f_z^{(min)}=0$. } with a suitable width $\Gamma_{\varphi}$ and inflection points $\varphi_c^{(w/z)}$, see Fig.\ \ref{cogSys_fig_reservoirFunctions}.
+\item[--]Reservoir Functions: The reservoir functions $f_{z/w}(\varphi)\in[0,1]$ govern the interaction between the activity levels $x_i$ and the reservoir levels $\varphi_i$.
+They may be chosen as washed out step functions of sigmoidal form\footnote{A possible mathematical implementation for the reservoir functions, with $\alpha=w,z$, is $ f_\alpha(\varphi)\ =\ f_\alpha^{(\min)} \,+\, \left(1-f_\alpha^{(\min)}\right) { {\rm atan}[(\varphi-\varphi_c^{(\alpha)})/\Gamma_\varphi] - {\rm atan}[(0-\varphi_c^{(\alpha)})/\Gamma_\varphi] \over {\rm atan}[(1-\varphi_c^{(\alpha)})/\Gamma_\varphi] - {\rm atan}[(0-\varphi_c^{(\alpha)})/\Gamma_\varphi] } $.
+Suitable values are $\varphi_c^{(z)}=0.15$, $\varphi_c^{(w)}=0.7$ $\Gamma_\varphi=0.05$, $f_w^{(\min)}=0.1$ and $f_z^{(\min)}=0$. } with a suitable width $\Gamma_{\varphi}$ and inflection points $\varphi_c^{(w/z)}$, see Fig.~\ref{cogSys_fig_reservoirFunctions}.

-\item\underline{Reservoir dynamics}\\ The reservoir levels of the winning clique deplete slowly, see Eq.~(\ref{cogSys_phidot}), and recovers only once the activity level $x_i$ of a given site has dropped below $x_c$.
-The factor $(1-x_i/x_c)$ occurring in the reservoir growth process, see the r.h.s.\ of (\ref{cogSys_phidot}), serves for a stabilization of the transition between subsequent memory states.
+\item[--]Reservoir Dynamics: The reservoir levels of the winning clique deplete slowly, see Eq.~(\ref{cogSys_phidot}), and recovers only once the activity level $x_i$ of a given site has dropped below $x_c$.
+The factor $(1-x_i/x_c)$ occurring in the reservoir growth \hbox{process}, see the {right-hand side} of {Eq.~}(\ref{cogSys_phidot}), serves {as} a stabilization of the transition between subsequent memory states.